RCmags/rcmags.github.io/collections/blog/Computers/_posts/2025-04-04-egpu-for-thinkpad-t540p.md

 This is significant, as Nvidia drivers in Linux are **not** capable of using of system memory as a supplement for additional VRAM required by the graphics card.
 This differs from how the drivers work in Windows where there is _shared memory_.
 This means that when the VRAM is insufficient for running a specific video process, the GPU can utilize system RAM as a slow buffer, much like how a computer uses **swap** on a hard drive to compensate for limited RAM.

 I'm uncertain as to why this is the case, but my assumption is that this may be a deliberate move by NVIDIA.
 It encourages users to purchase video cards with more VRAM than they otherwise would if the cards could access system RAM.
-This scenario is precisely opposite when using AMD video cards.
+This scenario is precisely opposite when using **AMD video cards**.
 With AMD, their drivers have _shared memory_ enabled by **default** on Linux, resulting in better performance on Linux compared to Windows.
 Thus, this is driver discrepancy an essential aspect to consider when purchasing a video card.

 #### Machine Learning tasks:
 To further assess the video card's performance in Linux, I ran a small program that utilized [Keras](https://keras.io/) with a [Pytorch backend](https://pytorch.org/) to offload computations to the GPU.
 Remarkably, when running this program on the Nvidia Quadro through the Express card, performance was approximately twice to 2.5 times faster than simply running the program on the CPU.